-- Low level light therapy for osteoarthritis and rheumatoid arthritis: a metaanalysis
+Low level laser therapy for osteoarthritis and rheumatoid arthritis: a metaanalysis.

-Effect of low-level light therapy on the expression of inflammatory mediators and on neutrophils and macrophages in acute joint inflammation
+Effect of low-level laser therapy on the expression of inflammatory mediators and on neutrophils and macrophages in acute joint inflammation

-- A systematic review of low level light therapy with location-specific doses for pain from chronic joint disorders
+A systematic review of low level laser therapy with location-specific doses for pain from chronic joint disorders.

-- The clinical efficacy of low-power light therapy on pain and function in cervical osteoarthritis
+The clinical efficacy of low-power laser therapy on pain and function in cervical osteoarthritis.